tweag/github-value/README.md

 ### Deployment

-Here are the few ways you can deploy the application...

 #### Docker Compose (Quick Start)

 If you're running the application on your own machine, you can simply use [docker compose](https://docs.docker.com/compose/install/).